The Mix 032: Introspekt - Music - Mixmag

 There’s a certain strut in Introspekt’s music.
 It’s a strut that moves quicker than your average UK garage tune, finding one more extra way to jerk your body.
 You’ll be swayed by its excess kicks swiped from Baltimore club, a 2-step hi-hat counterweight and sinful low-end that doesn’t hide a long-standing love for dubstep.
 There’s a busy friction that threatens to pull it out of flow state, but, as though she’s casting a spell, Introspekt gives a reserved dancefloor no choice but to revoke their hesitations.
 It erodes the boundaries and timelines of garage and dubstep with an unfuckwithable poise that could only come from the US producer and DJ.

-The FWD>> era of dubstep and dark garage has long been thought of as a desolate, reclusive reaction to the death of UK garage’s Moët and Moschino-dripping heyday, but the 26-year-old finds deep movement and sensuality in its misanthropic tone and hollowed-out atmospheres.
+The FWD>> era of dubstep and dark garage has long been thought of as a reaction to UK garage’s Moët and Moschino-dripping bling, as well as the descent of some sections of drum 'n' bass into clownstep antics, but the 26-year-old finds deep movement and sensuality in its misanthropic tone and hollowed-out atmospheres.
 Burial’s early interviews talked about garage in sexy terms - the mystery of its artists and androgynous vocals - but Introspekt’s approach is much less inscrutable.
 Tracks like Soul Mass Transit System-collaboration 'Sexy Thing' seduce with lustful vocal samples akin to a mermaid on a rock, or go full ghetto house vulgarity on tunes like 'Lick It'.
 Her deft hand provides the soundtrack for lipsing and pelvic movement that resembles the yin-yang symbol.

 Read this next: The Mix 016: Big Ang